MicrosoftDocs/power-automate-docs/articles/android.md

 ## Create widgets

+Widgets make accessing and running instant flows effortless!

  For quick and easy access to your instant flows, you have the option to create a widget as a shortcut on your mobile device’s home screen.
+Widgets allow you to trigger instant flows straight from your mobile's home screen without having to open the Power Automate app.
+If your instant flow requires inputs, the flow will open in the app so you can fill in the required fields before triggering the flow.

+> [!NOTE]
+> If you haven't previously signed into the app before creating a widget, the app will be opened to allow you to sign in.
+Once you are signed in, you can create a widget and run your flow straight from your home screen.

 ## Manage approvals